 Supreme FX II delivers an excellent high definition audio experience to the gamers of ROG.
 The SupremeFX II features unique audio innovations for gamers to spot enemies in 3D environment during game play.
 SupremeFX II also provides a special tool to emphasize human voices in games to help make dialogues clearer.
-See page 2-24 for details.
+See page 2-23 for details.

 Al Audio 2 creates a virtual center channel that expands the overall sound field without introducing a picket fencing effect.
 Preserving the dialogue or solo performances with downmixing from multichannels will allow you to experience true-to-life high quality audio.
+See page 5-12 for details.